Raeygzz/Article_Cheatsheet_Reference/README.md

-# Article_Cheatsheet_Reference
+# Article (Cheatsheet / Reference) wiki!

-This repo is made for reference to cheatsheeet, article and frequently needed catchy notes and articles.
+This repo is made for links, references, articles, resources, cheat sheets, and frequently needed catchy notes and resources.

+The topics are listed below:

+1. Flexbox revision and cheatsheet
+2.